dcepelik/ssq/README.md

 and example language usage, too.

 As I percieve it, `ssq` is a rather limited web browser, and as such, I don't think it violates any terms of use.
-But if you're in doubt, feel free to consult it.
+But if you're in doubt, read it.
+(If you happen to find it somewhere.)

 ## Features